emartech/node-easy-crypto/README.md

 #### `iterationCount`
 The iteration count used to generate the encryption key.

-### encryptAsync(`password`, `plaintext`) -> `ciphertext`
+### encrypt(`password`, `plaintext`) -> `ciphertext`
 `password` should be any normal string.
 It will be used to generate the encryption key. `plaintext` must be `utf-8` encoded string.
 It will be "converted" to `bytes` and those will be used for the cryptographic operations.
 The output of this operations is `base64` encoded buffers.
-This will be used as the input of the `decryptAsync` operation.
+This will be used as the input of the `decrypt` operation.
+This return value is a `Promise`.

-### decryptAsync(`password`, `ciphertext`) -> `plaintext`
+### decrypt(`password`, `ciphertext`) -> `plaintext`
 `password` should be any normal string.
-It will be used to generate the encryption key. `ciphertext` must be the output of the `encryptAsync` method.
+It will be used to generate the encryption key. `ciphertext` must be the output of the `encrypt` method.
 The library is not compatible with any other encryption library out of the box!
 The output of this operation is the original `utf-8` encoded string.
+This return value is a `Promise`.

 ## The crypto parts
 The library is only a thin wrapper of node's own `crypto` module.
 It uses well known and battle tested encryption techniques.
 It provides a convenient wrapper around these functions, taking away the details of using encryption correctly.
 Feel free to explore the source!